fabijannnnnn/Chrome_Dino/README.md

 # Chrome Dino
-A simplified version of the Dinosaur Game, also known as Chrome Dino, developed by Google.
+A simple implementation of the Dinosaur Game, also known as Chrome Dino, developed by Google.

 ## Usage